 2. Dog Gone Smart Dirty Dog Shammy Towel

-If the towel by the door situation works fairly well for your pup, but you're looking to upgrade to something more absorbent, a microfiber shammy is a hardwearing alternative.
+If the towel-by-the-door situation works fairly well for your pup, but you're looking to upgrade to something more absorbent, a microfiber shammy is a hardwearing alternative.
 Twenty times more absorbent than a cotton towel, this shammy with dual hand pockets allows you to quickly dry your pup's paws and coat.
 It features a hanging loop for easy storage and can be thrown in the washing machine on a warm, gentle cycle.
 The shammy provides an all-over clean, which is especially useful if your dog comes in from the backyard with mud all over his belly and paws.
-While it comes in two colors (grey or brown), there's only one size, which might not be practical for extra-large breeds.
+While it comes in three colors (grey, brown, and blue), there's only one size, which might not be practical for extra-large breeds.

-3. Earth Rated Compostable Unscented Wipes for Pets, Count of 100
+3. Earth Rated Compostable Unscented Wipes for Pets

 Grooming wipes are certainly the quickest option for cleaning your pup's paws, but they're not always the most sustainable.
 Enter Earth Rated, a Canadian company that makes cruelty-free pet products, including 99% bio-based wipes that are certified compostable.
 Alcohol-, paraben-, and sulfate-free, these hypoallergenic wipes are made with skin-soothing ingredients like shea butter, aloe vera, and chamomile.
 They're gentle enough to be used daily and come in lavender-scented or unscented packages, the latter of which is truly odor-free.
 These 8-inch-by-8-inch wipes also have a quilted texture to withstand sharp nails.
 The package's snap-in-place closure helps to lock in moisture and makes the wipes easy to retrieve without ripping them to shreds or winding up with multiples.
 Aside from cleansing paws, they could be used to freshen up your pup between baths or wipe their bum after a walk.